ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

 A configuration file is not required, for the vagrant provider.

 You will need a ssh agent running, with access to the insecure vagrant private key:

 .. prompt:: bash $

   ssh-add ~/.vagrant.d/insecure_private_key

+..
+The following step will go away once FLOC-1163 is addressed.

+You will also need the tutorial vagrant box BuildBot has created from the release branch.
+The URL can be found by examining the "upload-base-box" step of the ``flocker-vagrant-tutorial-box`` builder.
+The URL will look like ``http://build.clusterhq.com/results/vagrant/<branch>/flocker-tutorial.json``.

+.. prompt:: bash $

+   vagrant box add <URL>

 Ensure that they all pass, with no skips: